Extreme Particle Acceleration in Shocks: from the laboratory to astrophysics

 Astrophysical shocks are among the most powerful particle accelerators in the Universe.
 Generated by violent interactions of supersonic, and often relativistic, plasma flows with the ambient medium, shock waves involve a complex and highly nonlinear interplay between the dynamics of flows, magnetic fields, and accelerated particles through mechanisms not yet fully understood.

-Several long-standing scientific questions arise from this field, including:
+Several long-standing scientific questions arise from this field of study, including:

 1. What is the origin of cosmic rays?